Terrence Brooks: New York Jets

 On August 27, 2017, Brooks was traded to the New York Jets in exchange for cornerback Dexter McDougle.
 In Week 3, Brooks recorded two interceptions, one off quarterback Jay Cutler and the other off Matt Haack, and three passes defensed, helping the Jets earn their first win in a 20–6 victory over the Miami Dolphins, earning him AFC Defensive Player of the Week.

 On March 14, 2018, Brooks signed a two-year contract extension with the Jets.

 On February 19, 2019, the Jets declined the option on Brooks' contract, making him a free agent at the start of the new league year.

 New England Patriots

 On March 14, 2019, Brooks signed a two-year contract with the New England Patriots.

-In Week 7 against his former team, the New York Jets, Brooks recorded his first interception of the season off Sam Darnold in the 33-0 win.
+In Week 7 against his former team, the Jets, Brooks recorded his first interception of the season off Sam Darnold in the 33–0 win.

 Houston Texans

 On March 23, 2021, Brooks signed a one-year contract with the Houston Texans.
-He was placed on injured reserve on October 21, 2021 with a lung contusion.
+He was placed on injured reserve on October 21, 2021, with a lung contusion.
 He was activated on November 20.

 On March 29, 2022, Brooks re-signed with the Texans.
 He was released on August 30, 2022.